shirsig/aux-addon/README.md

 #### Search Results
 ![Alt text](http://i.imgur.com/7SPm1Js.png)
-- Bids prices for your own active bids are colored in green.
+- Bid prices for your own active bids are colored in green.
-- Bids prices for other auctions with an active bid are colored in orange.
+- Bid prices for other auctions with an active bid are colored in orange.

 #### Saved Searches
 ![Alt text](http://i.imgur.com/Aih51u9.png)